 The major sources of discretionary revenues are the County's share of property taxes and reallocated Educational Revenue Augmentation Fund (ERAF) revenue.
-Other discretionary revenue includes sales and use taxes and interest on investments.
+Other discretionary revenue includes interest on investments and sales and use taxes.

 The allocation of discretionary revenue to programs is shown on the following chart: